vitorbetmann/pong/README.md

 **Disclaimers:**

-• A Flappy Bird Clone made for learning
+• A Pong Clone made for learning

 • Made in C with Raylib.